-Our drug product candidates are in various stages of clinical and preclinical development, and while we believe that these candidates hold significant potential value, our activities are also subject to significant risks and uncertainties.
-We have not yet commenced any commercial revenue-generating operations, have limited cash flows from operations, and will need to access additional capital to fund our growth and ongoing business operations.
+Our drug product candidates are in various stages of clinical and preclinical development.
+The emerging preliminary clinical data for CUE-101 and CUE-102 bolsters our belief that we have developed a potential breakthrough approach for modulating cancer-specific T cells directly in the patient's body.
+However, our activities are also subject to significant risks and uncertainties.
+We have not yet commenced any commercial revenue-generating operations, have limited cash flows from operations, and will need to access substantial additional capital to fund our growth and ongoing business operations.